Health Check: Mail Queue

 Pass | Emails are sent without any issues on this node.
 If you got a notification about a failing mail queue health check, verify your other nodes. | The mail queue on this node doesn't contain any emails that have been there for longer than the set threshold. |

-Warning | Emails haven’t been sent from the mail queue for at least <threshold_value> minutes on this node.
-Check the cause of this issue. | The mail queue on this node contains at least one email that has been there for longer than the set threshold. |
+Warning | Emails haven’t been sent from the mail queue for at least | The mail queue on this node contains at least one email that has been there for longer than the set threshold. |

 What happens if I ignore the warning?

-If there’s at least one email that has been in the mail queue for longer than 30 minutes and the default value of the mail queue service schedule wasn’t changed, your instance is most likely having trouble with sending emails regularly or isn’t sending them at all.
-This leads to delays in, for example, issue notifications or email communication between Jira and the users.
+If there’s at least one email that has been in the mail queue for longer than 30 minutes, and the default value of the mail queue service schedule wasn’t changed, your instance is most likely having trouble with sending emails regularly or isn’t sending them at all.
+This leads to delays in, for example, issue notifications or email communication between Jira and users.

 Troubleshooting